prafulsirgit/surl/README.md

 ## Tired of long, clunky URLs?
 Wish you could brand your links or make them easier to remember?

-**URL Genie** is your magical solution\!
+**SURL** is your magical solution\!
 This simple yet powerful URL shortener allows you to transform lengthy web addresses into concise, shareable links.
 Whether it's for social media, marketing campaigns, or just tidying up your browser, URL Genie makes your links work smarter, not harder.

 -----